 Or if she is still attracting male attention after her season is over.

 They are not, however, a substitute for keeping your female dog safely away from male dogs.

 They should not be relied on to keep your girls safe when walking in public.
 I cannot emphasize this enough.

 So if you can’t take her to the park, how are you supposed to exercise your girl?

 A lot of people wrongly believe that it is harmful for their dog in heat not to be walked.
 This simply is not true provided the lack of exercise is temporary.

-As long as she can stretch her legs in the back yard, and is well stimulated mentally and physically with ball games or interactive toys, your female dog will be fine going without a romp in the woods for a few weeks.
+As long as she is well stimulated both mentally and physically, your female dog will be fine going without a romp in the woods for a few weeks.

 Clicker training is great for this, as it is a fun, rewarding way of improving training and occupying your dog’s brain too.